masagrator/SaltyNX/README.md

 > [!IMPORTANT]
 > Known issues:
-> - Instability with some sysmodules (like emuiibo),
+> - Instability with some custom sysmodules (like emuiibo),
 > - Cheats using HEAP+offset address instead of MAIN+offset address chain may not work properly.

 Tools utilizing SaltyNX: